flex

 Flex and container queries

-class, they will take effect at the following container widths up:
+classes that will take effect at the following container widths up — use one of these instead of simply flex

 sm:flex

-— flexbox at container width 640px and upmd:flex
+— flex at container width 640px and upmd:flex

-— flexbox at container width 960px and uplg:flex
+— flex at container width 960px and uplg:flex

-— flexbox at container width 1280px and up
+— flex at container width 1280px and up

 <div class="container">